-The survey found that mice and rats who were subjected to skull surgeries, burn experiments, spinal surgeries, and other horrors rarely received post-procedural pain relief.
-Imagine someone drilling open your skull to expose your brain but not giving you so much as an Advil.
+The survey found that many mice and rats who were subjected to skull surgeries, burn experiments, spinal surgeries, and other horrors didn’t receive post-procedural pain relief.
+Imagine if someone were to drill open your skull to expose your brain but not give you so much as an Advil.

 6. More than 93% of experimental cancer drugs failed in the first phase of human clinical trials after testing “successfully” on animals.

 This survey was based on nearly 4,500 cancer drugs developed between 2003 and 2011.
 Artificially inducing a condition in a healthy individual of a different species who is confined and isolated in stressful, unnatural conditions and then applying the results to naturally occurring diseases in humans is not only unethical but also ridiculous.
 Even animal experimenters acknowledge that the extreme distress that the animals endure jeopardizes the results.